fror/json/README.md

 # json
-A json parser done for the fun of it
+A json parser written in Java 8 just for the fun of it.